 - 100. (3) Introductory Biology.-The course is introductory to more advanced work in General Biology, Botany, or Zoology; also to courses closely related to biological science, such as Agriculture, Forestry, Medicine, Nursing, Pharmacy, Fisheries, Home Economics.
 Principles of biology; interrelations of plants and of animals; life processes; the cell and division of labour; life-histories; relation to environment; dynamic biology.
 Text-book: Mavor, General Biology.
-Members of the Department.
+Members of the Department. - [2-2; 2-2] 304.

-[2-2: 2-21] - 304.
 (3) Basic Physiology.-Elementary human physiology.
 Course for Home Economics, Physical Education, Honours Psychology students, and students taking a Biology major and proceeding toward Teacher Training.
 Text-book: Best and Taylor, The Living Body.
-Prerequisites: Biology 100, Chemistry 100 or 101.
+Prerequisites: Biology 100, Chemistry 101.
 Mr. Goranson.

-[2-2; 2-2] - 320.
-(3) Basic Ecology.-Primary methods and principles of ecology; bioecological view point.
+- 320. (3) Basic Ecology.-Primary methods and principles of ecology; bioecological view point.
 Laboratory and field exercises.
 References: Shelford, Laboratory and Field Ecology; Weaver and Clements, Plant Ecology; Clements and Shelford, Bioecology; Oosting, The Study of Plant Communities.
 Prerequisites: Botany 200, Zoology 200.
 Mr. Pillsbury.
 [2-3; 2-3] - 330.
 (3) Principles of Genetics.-Development of genetics; animal, plant and human examples.
 Text-book: Sinnot and Dunn, Principles of Genetics.
 Prerequisite: Biology 100.
-Mr. Hutchinson, Mr. Brink, Mrs. Brink.
+Mr. Hutchinson, Miss Cole.
 [2-2; 2-2] - 331.
 (2) Principles of Forest Genetics.-As Biology 330, adapted for Forestry.
 Department to be consulted.
 Prerequisite: Biology 100.
-Mr. Hutchinson, Mr. Allen, Mrs. Brink.
-[0-0; 2-4] - 400.
+Mr. Hutchinson.
+[10-0; 2-4] - 400.
 (3) General Physiology.-Nature of animal and plant life processes.
 Text-book: Mitchell, General Physiology.
 Laboratory Manual: Zoethout, Laboratory Experiments in Physiology.
 Prerequisites: Biology 100, Chemistry 210 or 300, Physics 100 or 101.
 Mr. Allardyce.
 [2-3; 2-3] - 430.
 (3) Seminar in Genetics.-Review of advanced phases and more recent developments in genetics.
 Prerequisite: Biology 330.
 Two hours a week and essays.
-Mr. Hutchinson, Mr. Brink, Mrs. Brink. - 431.
+Mr. Hutchinson, Mr. Brink, Miss Cole. - 431.
 (3) Research in Genetics.-An introduction to genetical methods and investigations.
 Students interested in plant breeding may elect Agronomy 507 as an equivalent of this course.
 For students majoring in Genetics.
 Prerequisite: Biology 330.
-Mr. Hutchinson, Mr. Brink, Mrs. Brink.
-[2-5; 2-5] - 448.
+Mr. Hutchinson, Mr. Brink, Miss Cole.
+[2-5: 2-5] - 448.
 (1-3) Directed Studies.-In special cases and with the approval of the Department a student in attendance may carry on directed studies to supplement another course in the Department. - 449.
 (3) Graduating Essay.-Students should consult the Department during the Third Year. - 500.
 (3) General Physiology Problems.-Physiological controls with particular reference to vitamins and hormones.
 Prerequisite: Biology 400.
 Mr. Allardyce.
-[2-2; 2-2]

-- 501. (3) Intermediary Metabolism and Biological Oxidations.
+[2-2; 2-2] - 501.
+(3) Intermediary Metabolism and Biological Oxidations.
 Phosphorylations, energy transformations; electrophoresis.
 Prerequisites: Biology 400 or Zoology 412.
 Mr. Goranson.
 [1-4; 1-4] - 502.
 (3) General Physiology: Recent Advances.-Seminar.
 Prerequisite: Biology 400.
 Mr. Allardyce.
-[1-4; 1-4] - 530.
+[1-4: 1-4] - 513.
+(2) Marine Organisms and their Environment.
+Oceanographic factors as related to the distribution of marine benthic organisms.
+Prerequisite: Zoology 511.
+Desirable antecedents: Botany 411, Zoology 301 and 501.
+Mr. Scagel.
+[1-3; 1-3] - 530.
 (3) Advanced Genetics.-Prerequisite: Honours or a major in Genetics.
 The Department is to be consulted. - 540.
 (3) Advanced Cytology.-Physical basis of genes and gene mutations; preparation, examination, interpretation, and analysis of euchromatic and heterochromatic phases; membranes; plastids, food bodies, vacuoles.
 Prerequisites: Biology 330, and either Botany 340 or Zoology 303.
 Mr. Hutchinson.
 [1-6; 1-6] - 549.
 Master's Thesis. - 649.
 Ph.D.
 Thesis.

-For Honours and major requirements see pages 121, 127.
+For Honours and major requirements see pages 131 and 137.